jsbattig/mac-paste-as-text/docs/developer_guide.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. **Write tests first** following the TDD approach
-4. Add tests for your changes
+4. Implement your changes to make the tests pass
+5. Refactor your code while keeping tests passing
-5. Ensure all tests pass
+6. Ensure all tests pass (both your new tests and existing ones)
-6. Submit a pull request
+7. Submit a pull request

+Remember that we follow the Test-Driven Development approach, so new features should always be accompanied by tests that were written before the implementation.

 ### Code Style Guidelines